 The actual data to plot is specified in the curves of a Plot:

 The mandatory x and y expressions are restricted to be result references in the form of result-reference in the grammar (section A.2.7), referring to a scalar variable (or a derivative thereof) or time.
 It is an error if x or y does not designate a scalar result.
-If x or y is a derivative, der(v, n), then n must not exceed the maximum amount of differentiation applied to v in the model.
+If x or y is a derivative, der(v, ), then must not exceed the maximum amount of differentiation applied to v in the model.
 A diagnostic is recommended in case the simulation result is missing a trajectory for a valid result reference.

 [While the syntax for referring to a second order derivative is der(v, 2), the appearance is left for tools to decide.
 For example, a tool might choose to present this as der(der(v)).]